 Whatever you identify as your interviewing “style,” use it consistently with all students.

-While few instances of discriminatory conduct on the part of employers who use Penn Law’s Career Planning and Professionalism services are reported by students, it remains a serious concern in the legal employment marketplace.
+While few instances of discriminatory conduct on the part of employers who use Penn Law’s Office of Career Strategy services are reported by students, it remains a serious concern in the legal employment marketplace.
 It is important to remember that an interviewer, although perhaps not out of animus, can create a perception of insensitivity to difference with inappropriate questions and comments.
 This perception, even if not reflective of your organization, may then be spread to other law students to the detriment of all.
 To help prevent this perception of insensitivity, we provide examples below of irrelevant interview questions as well as some insensitive attitudes and assumptions, derived from EEOC guidelines and from the interview experiences of our law students.
 We appreciate your attention to these suggestions.

 Inappropriate Interview Questions: